 Ôte Nîkân Papaschase Petro Canada

-Ôte Nîkân Papaschase Petro Canada is the first Indigenous owned gas station in Edmonton.
+Ôte Nîkân Papaschase Petro Canada (located on Calgary Trail between 23 Avenue and 34 Avenue) is the first Indigenous owned gas station in Edmonton.
 However, it is much more than just a gas station! Ôte Nîkân has a huge selection of locally handmade Indigenous artisan work for purchase.
 So next time you’re gassing up, make sure to stop by.

 There are many more local Indigenous artisans in Edmonton who aren’t a part of collectives but are very active on social media.
 Be sure to look around Facebook and Instagram for other Indigenous artists and handcrafters to follow.
 Happy shopping!